anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 Key Features
 - Start or stop mower
-- See details and status messages of mower
+- See details and status history of mower

 ## Dashboard - Remote Control